 Sensitivity assessment.
-A decrease in suspended particulates from e.g. intermediate to clear (see benchmark) is likely to reduce siltation and scour, and allow Laminaria digitata) to increase in abundance, especially at the shallow subtidal extent of the biotope with a resultant change in the character of the biotope.
+A decrease in suspended particulates from e.g. intermediate to clear (see benchmark) is likely to reduce siltation and scour, and allow other kelp species (e.g. Laminaria digitata) to increase in abundance with a resultant change in the character of the biotope.
 The biotope is likely to be replaced by mixed kelp biotopes, depending on the extent of the change in suspended solids and the presence of mobile coarse sediments.
 An increase in turbidity at the benchmark e.g. from clear to intermediate represents a change from 0.67 to 6.7 in light attenuation coefficient (extracted from Devlin et al., 2008), and a change from intermediate to turbid conditions is considerably greater.
-Based on the observation that Laminaria sp. show a 50% decrease in photosynthetic activity after a change in light attenuation of only 0.1/m it is likely that the growth of Saccharina latissima and Laminaria digitata would be significantly decreased.
-In addition, Laminaria digitata has a lower level of tolerance to suspended solids than Saccharina latissima.
-Therefore, an increase in suspended solid is likely to remove Laminaria digitata and change the composition of the red algal community due to increased scour.
-Although the effects of light attenuation may be reduced in the sublittoral fringe where the biotope is emersed for short periods of time, the abundance Saccharina latissima is also likely to decline, resulting in a change in the biotope.
-Therefore, resistance to decreased and increased turbidity is likely to be 'Low'.
+Based on the observation that Laminaria spp. show a 50% decrease in photosynthetic activity after a change in light attenuation of only 0.1/m it is likely that the growth of Saccharina latissima would be significantly decreased.
+Therefore, the deeper IR.LIR.K.Slat.Pk may be lost, and the depth range of IR.LIR.K.Slat.Ft significantly reduced, and/or replaced by IR.LIR.K.Slat.Pk.
+Resistance to decreased and increased turbidity is therefore considered to be 'Low'.
 Resilience is probably 'High'.
 The biotope, therefore, has 'Low' sensitivity to the pressure.

-Smothering and siltation High rate changes (light) Q: Low A
+Smothering and siltationHighrate changes (light)Q: Low A: NR C: NR

-High Q: Low A: NR C: NR High Q: High A: High C: High Not sensitive Q: Low A: Low C: Low
+High Q: High A: High C: High Not sensitive

+Q: Low A: Low C: Low

 Low levels of siltation have been shown to initially offer protection to Saccharina latissima from UVR in laboratory experiments with thallus samples (Roleda et al., 2008).
 However, after burial under a variety of sediment types, for over 7 days, symptoms of degradation, bleaching, tissue loss and reduced PSII function, were evident (Roleda & Dethleff, 2011).
-Laboratory experiments show that even a very thin deposit of fine grained sediment (0.1 -0.2 cm thick) caused rotting of Saccharina latissima, resulting in 25% mortality if covered for 4 weeks, under conditions of no water movement (Lyngby & Mortensen 1996).
+Laboratory experiments show that even a very thin deposit of fine grained sediment (0.1-0.2 cm thick) caused rotting of Saccharina latissima, resulting in 25% mortality if covered for 4 weeks, in conditions of no water movement (Lyngby & Mortensen 1996).
 In the field, these conditions (no water movement) rarely exist and might explain the survival of Saccharina latissima sporophytes in areas of siltation (Birkett et al., 1998b).

 The gametophytic and zoospore stages are more vulnerable than their adult counterpart.
 Laboratory experiments indicated the adverse effects of siltation on Saccharina latissima, including abnormal development of the zoospore (Burrows, 1971).
 Other studies have indicated that siltation inhibits spore settlement with spores failing to form attachments to the fine sediment or the hard bedrock beneath, resulting in their subsequent loss from the biotope by water activity (Devinny & Volse, 1978, Norton, 1978; Bartsch et al., 2008).
-Laminaria digitata is more sensitive to this pressure than other subtidal brown algae (e.g. Sargassum muticum; Morrell & Furnham, 1982).
-Therefore, a smothering event may favour Saccharina latissima, which may allow it to out-compete Laminaria digitata and change the biotope's identity.

-However, smothering of the whole sporophyte is unlikely to last for long, if deposition is light (<5 cm) silt is likely to fall from the fronds to the substratum, even in conditions of weak water movement, therefore the rates of photosynthesis and growth are likely to return to normal within a few days of the deposition event.
-Also, the characteristic kelps are large and unlikely to adversely affected by smothering by 5 cm sediment unless the deposition occurred at low tide.
+Smothering of the whole sporophytes is unlikely to last for long, if deposition is light (<5 cm) silt is likely to fall from the fronds to the substratum, especially in conditions of weak water movement, therefore the rates of photosynthesis and growth are likely to return to normal within a few days of the deposition event.
+Also, this is a naturally silty biotope, the organisms should be resistant to this pressure.
+Epifauna (e.g. ascidians) were reported from vertical surfaces within the biotope, and so are less likely to be smothered (Conner et al., 2004), while the community is depaurate relative to other kelp biotopes because of the siltation and scour.